Who 'threw away' Norrie's shoes before final?

 His stunning victory at one of the sport's most high-profile tournaments comes in a remarkable year for Norrie, who has become the British number one and risen to a career-high ranking of 16th in the world.

-He is also now in with a chance of qualifying for the elite season-ending ATP Finals, which features the year's eight leading men.
+In 2021 he has reached six finals and is now in with a chance of qualifying for the elite season-ending ATP Finals, which features the year's eight leading men.

 This victory puts him in 10th place in the race to Turin and just 115 points behind ninth-placed Hubert Hurkacz.
 Eighth-placed Rafael Nadal is not playing again this season, which means that ninth place will qualify.

-That goal is one Norrie is now has in his sights, even if it seemed unlikely at the start of the year when he was ranked 74th.
+That goal is one Norrie now has in his sights, even if it seemed unlikely at the start of the year when he was ranked 74th.

 "I think even being in the conversation this late in the year with, what, four tournaments left after this, I think that's impressive for me," he said.